goochjs/amqp-python-go/README.md

 If connecting to ActiveMQ running natively on your localhost...

-    docker run -it --rm --name python-message-receiver_1 python-message-receiver -q queue_name -m 100 -v
+    docker run -it --rm --name python-message-receiver_1 python-message-receiver -q some_queue -m 100 -v

-If connecting to ActiveMQ running in a different Docker container on your localhost then (NB change `PUT_NAME_HERE` as appropriate)...
+If connecting to ActiveMQ running in a Docker container called `PUT_NAME_HERE`...

     docker run -it --rm --name python-message-receiver_1 --network container:PUT_NAME_HERE python-message-receiver -q some_queue -m 0 -v

 If connecting to ActiveMQ running somewhere else...

-    docker run -it --rm --name python-message-receiver_1 python-message-receiver -b 127.0.1.2:5672 -q queue_name -m 100 -v
+    docker run -it --rm --name python-message-receiver_1 python-message-receiver -b 127.0.1.2:5672 -t some_topic -m 100 -v

-### Producer
+### python-message-producer

 Similarly for the `message_producer`...